 In order to become a fully registered Naturopath, you will also need to have studied medical science (Anatomy, Physiology and Pathology) Bodywork, plus a naturopathic discipline as a specialism, such as Nutrition, Homeopathy, Acupuncture or Herbal Medicine.
 We offer courses in Homeopathy (level 6 equivalent) or Nutritional Therapy (level 5 equivalent) which make an ideal accompaniment to this course.
 We also have medical science courses in Anatomy & Physiology (level 3 equivalent) and Pathology & Disease (level 4 equivalent).

-Graduates and therapists that meet the requirements as listed above are eligable to join the GNC if they are a member of one of a GNC recognised professional register, if you are not a member of one of these associations then you would need to join one before you apply to the GNC.
+Graduates and therapists that meet the requirements as listed above with the required face-to-face clinical training are eligable to join the GNC if they are a member of one of a GNC recognised professional register, if you are not a member of one of these associations then you would need to join one before you apply to the GNC.
+If you do not wish to become a registered Naturopath, you can legally practice without registration.